 9. Liven up the scene with a mix of containers

-'Patio pots, hanging baskets and window boxes are the perfect way to add colour and interest to your garden and many plants simply need to be occasionally watered and pruned,' says Marcus Eyles, Horticultural Director at Dobbies.
+'Patio pots, hanging baskets and window boxes are the perfect way to add color and interest to your garden and many plants simply need to be occasionally watered and pruned,' says Marcus Eyles, Horticultural Director at Dobbies.

 'Container planting is ideal for compact spaces, plus there are a number of vegetables that can be grown in pots, meaning you don't have to wait for an allotment space to start growing your own home-grown produce.
-Mix and match pots in an assortment of colours and choose plants in varying heights to quickly transform your outdoor space,' Marcus says.
+Mix and match pots in an assortment of colors and choose plants in varying heights to quickly transform your outdoor space,' Marcus says.

 Sarah Squire, Chairman of Squire's Garden Centres, suggests 'add ready planted containers – all the hard work has been done for you!
 Simply place them by your front door or on your patio to give instant impact to your garden.'

-Sarah also says to use large pots to make a real statement, and suggests using evergreen Buxus plants to introduce shape and structure.
+Sarah also says to use large pots to make a real statement, and suggests using evergreen buxus plants to introduce shape and structure.

-And don't forget that the actual containers themselves can be a stylish feature for any patio space – we've got tons of gorgeous designs in our garden planter ideas.
+Don't forget that the actual containers themselves can be a stylish feature for any patio space – we've got tons of gorgeous designs in our garden planter ideas.